There are many different legal issues around trading, from what to do if someone fails to pay you on time, to the law around import and export.

 Trading law – what you can and can’t do

-- The Consumer Protection from Unfair Trading Regulations 2008 – UK Legislation for legal duties to your customers.
+- The Consumer Protection from Unfair Trading Regulations 2008 – a guide to UK Legislation for legal duties to your customers.

-- Business companion: trading standards law explained – Chartered Trading Standards Institute guide for businesses, including useful quick guides.
+- Business companion: trading standards law explained – a range of guides from the Chartered Trading Standards Institute for businesses on trading law.

-- The Bribery Act 2010: Guidance Government guidance on procedures to avoid bribery.
+- The Bribery Act 2010: Guidance – information from the Government on how to avoid bribery.

-- The Competition Act 1998 and Cartels Guidance – Competition and Markets Authority on how to avoid falling foul of competition law.
+- The Competition Act 1998 and Cartels Guidance – a guide from the Government and the Competition and Markets Authority on how to avoid falling foul of competition law.

 Goods or services not as described

-- Goods are not as described – Citizens Advice guide to fake goods and those that are not accurately described.
+- Goods are not as described – a guide from Citizens Advice about the customer’s rights on fake goods and those that are not accurately described.

-- What you can do about faulty goods – Citizens Advice guide to refunds, replacements and repairs.
+- What you can do about faulty goods – a guide from Citizens Advice on how customers can request refunds, replacements, and repairs.

-- Alternative dispute resolution – how to resolve a dispute out of court.
+- Alternative dispute resolution – information from Business Companion on how to resolve a dispute out of court.

-- Making a court claim for money – how to make a claim for compensation online or by post.
+- Making a court claim for money – a guide from the Government on how to claim money through the courts.

-- Regulation – Government guide to business regulations and if you need a license.
+- Regulation – a guide from the Government to business regulations and licences.

-- Intellectual property for business – Government guide including events, guidance and studies.
+- Intellectual property for business – a guide from the Government including information on events, guidance, tools, and studies.

-- Trademark registration – register and pay for a trademark.
+- Trademark registration – a guide from the Government on how to register and pay for a trademark.

-- Patent application – apply and pay for a UK patent.
+- Patent application – a guide from the Government on how to apply and pay for a UK patent.

-- Defend your intellectual property – Government guide on what to do if someone infringes your intellectual property rights.
+- Defend your intellectual property – a guide from the Government on what to do if someone infringes your intellectual property rights.

 Contracts for sale or rental of goods or services

-- Consumer contracts – comprehensive guide on trading standards law.
+- Consumer contracts – a guide from Business Companion on trading standards law.

 Payment or trading disputes